 Colchicine toxicity is rare but any intention overdose with colchicine is potentially lethal.
 Although resuscitation is a priority as with all toxicities, colchicine requires urgent decontamination due to the limited therapies we have once toxic serum levels develop.

 Colchicine is used to treat gout, Mediterranean fever and pericarditis.
-It is a natural alkaloid (found in autumn crocus) and it binds tubulin, preventing microtubule formation thus inhibiting mitosis.
+It is a natural alkaloid (found in autumn crocus) and it binds tubulin, preventing microtubule formation thus inhibiting miosis.
 Therefore any tissues with a high cellular turnover are affected (Gastrointestinal tract, bone marrow).

 - Rapid absorption